minhnhut0602/react-datepicker-compat/README.md

 - Change date format by passing a different date format in the props: `dateFormat: "YYYY/MM/DD"`
 - Add placeholder text: `placeholderText: 'Click to select a date'` (Defaults to the selected date when no placeholder text is added)
 - Give users a predefined date range: `minDate: moment()` & `maxDate: moment().add(5, 'days')` (this gives users the ability to select a date between today and 5 days in the future)
-- Set custom moment.js instance (could have defined custom locale settings): `moment: require('./foo/moment')`
-- Set custom locale settings for locale: `locale: "cs"`
-- Set date format for callendar: `dateFormatCallendar: "YYYY/MM/DD"`
+- Set date format for callendar: `dateFormatCalendar: "YYYY/MM/DD"`
-- Set custom weekdays (for locale days): `weekdays: ['Ne', 'Po', 'Út', 'St', 'Čt', 'Pá', 'So']`

 ## Installation